 Why review-count ranking is broken

-Search for the best coffee in almost any major city and Google will surface the same chain cafe sitting next to a train station.
+Search for the best coffee in almost any major city.
+Google will show you the same chain cafe next to a train station.
 It has 4,200 reviews because every commuter and tourist walks past it.
-Rating is fine -- 4.1 stars -- but the espresso tastes like burned rubber.
+The rating's fine, 4.1 stars, but the espresso tastes like burned rubber.
+Three blocks away, a roaster pulls shots from single-origin beans sourced directly from a farm in Huila.
+It has 180 reviews, all glowing, from people who made a deliberate trip to get there.
+Google buries it on page two.

-I have seen this pattern in city after city and it is not a quirk.
-It is structural.
-Review volume is a proxy for foot traffic, full stop, and generic directories inherit that bias wholesale -- they pull star ratings straight from Google, sort by count, and call it a recommendation.
+This pattern shows up in city after city.
+It's not a quirk.
+It's structural.
+Review volume is just a proxy for foot traffic.
+Generic directories inherit that bias wholesale: they pull star ratings straight from Google, sort by count, and call it a recommendation.
 They also go stale fast, padding lists with bakeries, breweries and restaurants that happen to serve coffee as an afterthought.
+We wanted a directory that could tell a genuine specialty roaster from a tourist trap.
+That meant building the scoring system from scratch, and defending every decision in it.

 The NRI score and the filtering decisions